dangoslen/dangoslen-me-site/content/blog/re-learning-ansible-from-scratch.md

 ## What is Ansible?
 Ansible is essentially a provisioning and configuration management tool.
 You write _mostly_ declarative `.yml` files to specify the desired state of a machine.
 The idea is that instead of having to write code to handle various pre-existing states of the machine ("Does this file exist?"), you simply say (aka *declare*) the desired state you want the machine to be in.
 This idea is usually referred to as a [desired state model].

 Ansible is _mostly_ declarative.
 What I mean is that Ansible strives to be as declarative as possible and hide the specific commands performed from the user, but it violates that principle sometimes.
 For instance, Ansible also has the ability to do loops, concatenate lists, and do mappings between various data-structures.
-You can even run snippets of python code as [filters]() to do more complex commands/transformations.
+You can even run snippets of python code as [filters](https://docs.ansible.com/ansible/2.3/playbooks_filters.html) to do more complex commands/transformations.

 ## How Does it Work?
 I'll keep this brief since a full explanation could get very long and very complicated.

 Ansible works by essentially creating ssh connections to a set of target hosts, copying python code to those machines, and executing that python on those machines to make changes to the system.
-Micheal DeHaan (the creator) called it "ssh in a loop".
+[Micheal DeHaan](https://twitter.com/laserllama) (the creator) called it "ssh in a loop".

-Ansible is also stateless.
+Ansible is also **stateless**.
 What that means is that Ansible reads the current state of a machine while it is being run and makes the changes required to move it into the desired state.
 While this is great in many ways and allows you to start controlling a target machine almost instantly, it also leads to odd problems.
 For example, if at one point you needed a file to be created on the machine, but you don't need it anymore, Ansible won't auto-cleanup that file for you - you would need to write a specific Ansible configuration to remove it.

 ## How Do You Use It?
 With Ansible, you typically have the following components: